Michael Lowry (politician): State board appointments lobbying

 In January 2015 it was revealed that he lobbied Taoiseach Enda Kenny to have his female former press adviser reappointed to a State board.
 Lowry passed a note to the Taoiseach in the Dáil chamber asking him to consider re-appointing Valerie O'Reilly, who runs her own successful public relations agency, to the board of the National Transport Authority (NTA).
 The note read "Taoiseach, would you please consider re-appointing Valerie O'Reilly to the board of the NTA.
 A woman, bright, intelligent and not bad looking either!"
 Her initial appointment by the previous government in March 2010 provoked charges of cronyism.
 The incident came just three months after Kenny and Fine Gael were engulfed in another cronyism scandal involving John McNulty and the Irish Museum of Modern Art.
 The then Fianna Fáil senator Averil Power expressed surprise at the tone of the note, and said: "She probably does have strong business credentials, but to be referred to in this Father Ted 'lovely girls' sort of way is every women's worst nightmare.
 It also shows that we need far greater transparency when it comes to State board appointments".

 Lowry was also revealed to have lobbied Minister for Transport Paschal Donohoe on the same matter.
 Donohoe told journalists at UCD that he had been "briefly" approached by Lowry.
 Lowry himself confirmed he had spoken to Donohoe in the Seanad chamber's anteroom.
 "I had been following a debate on a health-related issue in the Seanad and, out of courtesy, I informed Mr Donohoe, when I met him, that I had sent a note to the Taoiseach on the reappointment", claimed Lowry.
 When asked to respond to media coverage of the affair, Lowry said: "It is a load of nonsense and, frankly, more irritating than anything else."

-Local elections 2019
+2019 local elections

-In May 2019, five members of Lowry's political group ("Team Lowry"), including his son Micheál, were elected as independents at the Tipperary County Council election, three had been elected in 2014.
+In May 2019, five members of Lowry's political group ("Team Lowry"), including his son Micheál, were elected as independents at the Tipperary County Council election.
+Three had been elected in 2014.